drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 Understanding storage performance starts with understanding (roughly) what happens during an IO process.
 Since I'm using hard disk drives (HDDs) for storage, I'll specifically look at how HDDs work.

-There are two primary steps in an IO process that determine the amount of time it takes[^wikipedia-hard-disk-drive-performance-characteristics]:
+Two steps determine the amount of time an IO operation takes:

 1. The HDD prepares to transfer data.
-The amount of time this takes is known as the _response time_.
-   The response time mostly comes from the mechanical movements of positioning the head (seek time) and platter (rotational latency).
+The amount of time this takes is known as the _response time_, and mostly a result of mechanically positioning the head (_seek time_) and platter (_rotational latency_).
-   Note that the response time of a single IO operation can vary by orders of magnitude based on how far the mechanical parts must move, so it is the average response time that is discussed.
+   The response time of a single IO operation can vary by orders of magnitude based on how far the mechanical parts must move, so people generally talk about the average response time.
 2. The HDD transfers data.
-The speed at which it can transfer data is known as the _throughput_.
-   It is mainly limited by the transfer speed between the platter and onboard disk buffer.
+The speed at which it can transfer data is known as the _throughput_, It is mostly limited by the data transfer speed between the platter and onboard disk buffer.

+[Wikipedia: Hard disk drive performance characteristics]: https://en.wikipedia.org/wiki/Hard_disk_drive_performance_characteristics

 For HDDs today, typical average response time appears to be 10 - 20 ms, and typical average throughput appears to be 100 - 300 MBs.
-A WD Red 4TB drive, for example, has a response time of ~10 ms and throughput of ~250 MBs.[^wd-red-pro-product-brief][^wd-red-4tb-hdd-review-(wd40efrx)]
+A WD Red 4TB drive, for example, has a response time of ~10 ms and throughput of ~250 MBs.

+[WD Red Pro Product Brief]: https://documents.westerndigital.com/content/dam/doc-library/en_us/assets/public/western-digital/product/internal-drives/wd-red-pro-hdd/product-brief-western-digital-wd-red-pro-hdd.pdf
+[WD Red 4tb HDD Review (WD40EFRX)]: https://www.storagereview.com/review/wd-red-4tb-hdd-review-wd40efrx

 Sequential IO workloads, e.g. reading large files, are bottle-necked by throughput, To see why, consider reading an infinite amount of contiguous data: